Shawn-Son/Classification_and_Calibration_of_Dysarthric_Speech/README.md

 ## 🔄 Project Pipeline

 The project follows an end-to-end workflow, from raw data ingestion to final model evaluation and calibration.
-All stages were fully automated and reproducible in code, designed and implemented by Minhyuk Son.
+All stages were fully automated and reproducible in code, designed and implemented by Minhyeok Son.

 **Pipeline Overview:**